-The Medicine CAG provides a response to patients who need emergency or urgent treatment.
+The Medicine Clinical Academic Group (CAG) provides a response to patients who need emergency or urgent treatment.

 Our CAG has four specialities: emergency medicine, acute/general medicine, clinical gerontology/geriatric medicine: and clinical toxicology.
 We work across 21 inpatient wards, two older persons assessment units and two large emergency departments.
 We provide inpatient, outpatient, out-of-hospital and ambulatory responses to support the emergency care, acute management and integrated care of patients with long-term conditions.

 We work closely with other CAGs and departments including Respiratory Medicine, Therapies, Adult Community Services, Mental Health of Older Adults and Dementia, Addictions, Palliative Care, Psychosis and Psychological Medicine.

 Our CAG provides a large amount of education to undergraduates and postgraduates in medicine, nursing and allied health professions.
 We have a role in training a large number of doctors in acute, emergency and general medicine.
 This includes registrars, foundation, GP trainees, acute care common stem and core medicine.

 We are developing our education agenda to enable our staff to develop and improve their skills.
 For example, we are working with South London and Maudsley NHS Foundation Trust colleagues and the Psychosis CAG to develop teaching and multidisciplinary training in managing patients with mental health and medical illness.